Dipeshpal/Ansible-Beginners-Guide/README.md

 ```
 4. Now first of all edit "hosts" file with any editor
    * Note the ip of virtual machine 2 and add it on the bottom of hosts file
-   * You can direcly paste ip or you can add multiples ip address by grouping them
+   * You can direcly paste ip or you can add multiples ip address by grouping them.
+Example-
-   ** Exapmple-
+   - Add ip address directly
    ```
-    192.168.0.1
+    192.168.0.2
    ```
+   - Add group of ip address
    ```
     [any_name_you_want]
-    192.168.0.1
+    192.168.0.2
+    192.168.0.3
    ```